eagle-io/docs/source/topics/historic_data/export/index.rst

 Export
 ======

 |icon-export| Historic export is accessible from the List View toolbar and Node context menus.
 You can export all data in the system via the *Base Node* context menu or use filters and the List View for precision selection.
+Exporting historic data requires the *export data* permission.

 The export process runs in the background so you can continue your work (including triggering additional exports) and you will be notified via *Messages* upon completion.
 Historic export data is always packaged into a compressed zip archive and available as a secure download.
 The exported files will automatically be removed from the server/messages after 12 hours.